-The University of Windsor is leading a feasibility study for a CANS funded by the New Frontiers Research Fund Exploration Stream.
+The University of Windsor is finalizing a feasibility study for a CANS funded by the New Frontiers Research Fund Exploration Stream.
 The study is collaborating with global experts in CANS technology to determine how to design a prototype CANS for Canada.
-Development of the prototype and associated demonstration activities could be a \$20M project over several years.
+This soon-to-be published study has found that there are no technical barriers to achieving the desired brightness for the prototype CANS for neutron diffraction applications based on a 10 MeV proton pulsed linear accelerator.
+Development of the prototype and associated demonstration activities could be a \$20M project over several years and is the largest investment in the University of Windsor-led 2023 CFI Innovation Fund proposal "Building a Future for Canadian Neutron Scattering, Part 2".
 These activities would help Canada to determine how CANS technology can best contribute to the long-term strategy for materials research using neutron beams in Canada.